jeremytammik/roomedit3d/README.md

 # Roomedit3d

-View and Data API extension to move furniture family instances and update the Revit BIM.
+View and Data API extension to move furniture family instances and update the Revit BIM in real-time using [socket.io](http://socket.io).

 Based on the [boilerplate project for View & Data API using a node server](https://github.com/leefsmp/view.and.data-boilerplate).